underscoreio/essential-slick/src/pages/4-data_modelling.md

 ## Table and Column Representation

-Now we know how rows can be represented and mapped, we will look in more detail at the representation of the table and the columns that make up a table.
+Now we know how rows can be represented and mapped, we will look in more detail at the representation of the table and the columns it comprises.
 In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options you can apply a table.